 As my favourite city in Australia, I am constantly telling everyone I meet that they cannot miss the “culture capital” of Oz (self-dubbed, the capital of Australia is Canberra).
 Here you will find the best coffee (probably in the world), street culture and city nature on overdrive.
 There really is nothing I don’t enjoy about Melbourne!

-Read more: How to Spend 48 Hours in Melbourne
+Read more: Top 10 Things to Do in Melbourne

 Each time I have visited Amsterdam I have gone solo and I’ve got to say, it is still one of the best cities to experience in your lifetime.
 If you like photogenic cities that sometimes feel too pretty to be real, then this ones for you!